The-Scripters-Guild/Warzone/docs/logic/warzone-sandbox.md

 ### 0.10.1

 - Reorganized mode brains so there's no blue brains, which indicate actions that use the events from the library, as the library in itself shouldn't have events like that.

+### 0.10.2

+- [21] Decaying World: Weapon Damage 1.87 -> 1.89
+- [35] Cutlass Off Doomfruit: Multiple adjustments to make UX communication better, and to buff the weapon